larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 formed to draft procedures and to facilitate their consistent implementation.

-This memo also obsoletes the following procedures:
+This memo addresses modifies the following documents:

-- {{!RFC3683}} as the "posting rights" (PR) action it defines are replaced by procedures defined herein;
+- Obsoletes {{!RFC3683}} as the "posting rights" (PR) action it defines are replaced by procedures defined herein;
-- {{!RFC3934}} as it replaces working group moderation procedures;
+- Obsoletes{{!RFC3934}} as it replaces working group moderation procedures;
-- {{Section 3 of !RFC9245}}, as the IETF discussion list moderation team is replaced by the moderator team.
+- Obsoletes {{Section 3 of !RFC9245}}, as the IETF discussion list moderation team is replaced by the moderator team.
-- {{Section 6.1 of !RFC2418}}, because the moderator team will now work together with working group chairs to moderate disruptive behavior.
+- Updates {{Section 6.1 of !RFC2418}}, because the moderator team will now work together with working group chairs to moderate disruptive behavior.

 The details of each of these changes and the philosophy behind them are described below.